 Overview of Counterpart Funding for Project Preparation: (Describe what contributions your agency would commit, in cash and in kind, the others sources of funding that will be mobilized and the total estimated contribution towards the estimated project preparation cost outlined in Item 4.
 Include information on previous applications with other project preparation facilities)

-<< MOH can provide any funding (nominal or in-kind – staff, space to work, transport, anything) to help the consultants).
+<< David, can MOH can provide any funding (nominal or in-kind – staff, space to work, transport, anything) to help the consultants).

 Priorities: (AP3F support for the preparation of infrastructure projects will be prioritized where such projects demonstrate strong qualities in the following categories.
 Please tick where appropriate and provide the requested descriptions where applicable).